 You must not permit an end user to extract an Item and use it separately from the End Product created using that Item.

 You can’t claim trademark or service mark rights over an Item within the End Product created using that Item.

 For a font or add-on, these conditions apply:

 The font or add-on can only ever be used by you, the original purchaser.
 This means that you cannot transfer the the font or add-on to someone else, or allow it to be used by someone else, even within the same company.

-You can only install the font or add-on on up to two of your computers at one time.
+Licensee is entitled to install the font or add-on on up to two computers per subscription seat at one time.